A manifesto, a shop, a ship

 夜土 yètǔ — In Development

 The physical product is being developed with care.
 We are not rushing.
 Before something scales, it must work — reliably, beautifully, and honestly.
+If you want to know when it arrives, leave your address on the home page.

 夜土 — Night soil

-In classical Chinese, 夜土 (yètǔ) referred to human excreta collected at night for use as fertilizer — a practice that sustained Chinese agriculture for thousands of years.
+In classical Chinese, 夜土 (yètǔ) referred to human excreta collected at night for use as fertiliser — a practice that sustained Chinese agriculture for thousands of years.
 The name carries that history without hiding it.

-Poudrette, too, is an old word — a French term for dried and powdered night soil, once sold commercially as fertilizer in 19th-century Europe.
+Poudrette, too, is an old word — a French term for dried and powdered night soil, once sold commercially as fertiliser in 19th-century Europe.
 Two names from two continents, for the same old idea.

-Two books.
+Four books.

 One subject.